Skip to content

 Testing with Danube CLI

-docker exec -it danube-cli danube-cli produce \
+docker exec danube-cli danube-cli produce \

 --service-addr http://broker1:6650 \

---topic "/default/persistent-topic" \
+--topic "/default/test" \

 docker exec -it danube-cli danube-cli consume \